EDM115/better-maps/README.md

 And add new ones, with on-the-fly icon preview and validation :
 ![Add icon](./docs/add_icon.png)

+## Quick notes
+- The pins background will always be in dark mode, due to how bright the icons are in general, to make them readable both in light and dark mode (ex map).

 ## DB Scheme
 ### User
 | Column   | Type   | Extra                                 |